cdlhub/documentation/md/ReferenceModel.md

 ```

 ##### Internal data
-The program requires the item, coverage and fm input data, which are Oasis abstract data formats that describe an insurance programme.
+The program requires the item, coverage and fm input data, which are Oasis abstract data objects that describe an insurance programme.
 This data is picked up from the following files relative to the working directory;

 * input/items.bin
 * input/coverages.bin